Your Goal: Body awareness free from subtle wandering & restlessness.

 Detailed Instructions:

-Step 1: Sit down for meditation on a chair or the floor and gently close your eyes.
-Develop sustained attention on one point of breath sensation as in Meditation Skill 09.
+Step 2: Develop sustained attention on one point of breath sensation as in Skills 01-09.

 Meditation Skill 10 Additions: